THREE RULES OF EXECUTOR LIABILITY FOR DEBTS OF AN ESTATE

 If the estate is bankrupt (assets less than liabilities) then your best bet is usually the following:

-a) do not meddle with the estate or start taking on the role of the executor,
+- do not meddle with the estate or start taking on the role of the executor;

-b) renounce any right to be appointed executor, and
+- consider renouncing any right to be appointed executor.

-By definition, there will be nothing for the beneficiaries (either by will or under intestacy legislation) of a bankrupt estate.
+By definition, there will be nothing for the beneficiaries (either by will or under intestacy legislation) of a bankrupt estate beyond the exempt assets.

 Once the estate is assigned into bankruptcy, the trustee in bankruptcy will administer the estate, collect the assets, and pay the creditors as much as possible in accordance with their rights.